IBM/cloudpakfordata-telco-churn-workshop/workshop/machine-learning-deployment-scoring/README.md

 ![Online Deployment Create](../.gitbook/assets/images/wml/OnlineDeploymentCreate.png)

 * The Deployment will show as *In progress* and then switch to *Deployed* when done.
-Once the status shows as *Deployed* , you will be able to click on the deployment name to begin testing:

 ![Status Deployed](../.gitbook/assets/images/wml/StatusDeployed.png)